-by Dominic Bria, Psy.D., MBA
+by Dominic Bria, Psy.D., MBA of the Shingo Institute

 Employee surveys can be useful tools that show organizations where gaps exist between employee perceptions and those of managers and leadership.
 There are several kinds of employee surveys available to leaders who want to measure various attitudes and perceptions their employees might hold.
 There are surveys that measure employee engagement, job satisfaction, symptoms of job burnout, perceptions of corporate citizenship, and others.
 It’s also common for companies to try to craft employee surveys of their own.
 Sometimes they are meant as a less expensive alternative to pre-made surveys, other times they are meant to measure elements that may not be measured by existing surveys.
 In either case, survey instruments—the group of questions for survey participants to answer—are tricky things to design.

 If not worded, ordered and sized correctly, a survey can invite bias and trigger other behaviors in both participants and in researchers that can skew results or even yield information that is entirely false.
 At the Shingo Institute, it took many months to design the survey instrument used for the Shingo Insight™ assessment.
 We designed this survey to measure employee perceptions of the behaviors they see that indicate the presence or absence of Shingo Guiding Principles.
 During the long process of researching and consulting to find the best way to craft Shingo Insight, we amassed a large amount of good information about what biases and other behaviors to safeguard against in our survey design.